renzotimtan/Ateneo-Quiz-Bee/README.md

 # Ateneo-Quiz-Bee
 Used HTML, CSS, Bootstrap, and JavaScript.
-An game thats tests your knowledge on Ateneo De Manila University.
+A game thats tests your knowledge on Ateneo De Manila University.